Ruitai's Custom Sheet Metal Processing Services

 During the plastic deforming process, you exert extreme external forces to change the location of the atoms at sliding planes.
 This results in the modifications of physical and technological properties, which you will call “hardening.”

-What Is the Difference Between Cold and Hot Forming during Sheet Metal Processing?
+7. What Are the Differences Between Cold and Hot Forming in Sheet Metal Fabrication?